dev-protocol/incubation-committee/README.md

 ## How to propose a new incubation project

+### tl;dr

+1. Fork this
+2. Copy `project-proposal-template.yml`, paste and rename it under `/projects`
+3. Edit contents on the copied template
+4. Commit it and pull-request to this

 ### An easy way to do that using GitHub

 1. Fork this repository as your GitHub repository